Faithful Word Baptist Church: Videos

 In March 2015, Anderson produced a documentary titled Marching to Zion, in which he argued that the anticipated Jewish messiah is the Antichrist and the Talmud is blasphemous.
 In May 2015, Anderson promoted Holocaust denial by posting a now blacklisted YouTube documentary titled The Holocaust Hoax Exposed.
+In 2017, Anderson produced the documentary Babylon USA, where he and his associates argue that the United States is the prophesized Whore of Babylon and is run by Freemasons.
+In 2021, NIFB Pastor Jonathan Shelley released a documentary titled The Sodomite Deception starring Anderson.
+The film criticizes the expansion of LGBTQ rights, with Shelley advocating for the death penalty to be used on the LGBTQ community.